 Although Medicare Supplement Insurance has many benefits, less than half of Wyoming's Original Medicare enrollees carry Medigap coverage.
-In 2018, there were 51,281 Original Medicare enrollees on some type of Medigap plan — just 47% of the state's Original Medicare population.
+There are 51,281 Wyoming Original Medicare enrollees on some type of Medigap plan — just 47% of the state's Original Medicare population.
 If you're interested in learning more about how Wyoming Medigap can help reduce your out-of-pocket medical expenses, check out the research below and use the information to determine which Medigap plan is right for you.

 You can find Medicare Supplement plans where you live by comparing plans from several different insurance companies online.

 What Are the Best Wyoming Medicare Supplement Plans?

 The chart below lists the 10 Medigap plans available in Wyoming.
 Medicare Supplement Insurance is separate from Original Medicare, so you'll buy your Medigap plan from a private insurance company and pay a separate premium for your supplemental coverage.
 Although Medigap isn't part of the federally managed Original Medicare program, most states use the same standardization rules, so the plans available in Wyoming have the same benefits as the plans available in most other states.